hashicorp/nomad/website/source/docs/agent/configuration/index.html.md

   unique per-datacenter.

 - `ports` `(Port: see below)` - Specifies the network ports used for different services required by the Nomad agent.
-If provided, **all network ports must be defined** (you cannot override just one port).

   - `http` - The port used to run the HTTP server.